Get to know myRent with a quick overview video:

 The Intention Test

 This test looks at your intentions at the time of purchase.
-If your intention is to sell at some point for a gain, then that gain may be taxable.
+Generally, if your intention is re-selling at some point for a gain, then that gain may be taxable.

 Be careful taking tax advice from parties who are not property experts.
 Seek expert advice from a person who understand property.